 In the DTM survey Write it All Down, The People United is ranked alongside Ives’s Concord Sonata, the Copland Variations, and the Barber Sonata.

 However, in my private pantheon, The People United actually occupies second place.
-In 1991 Rzewski recorded Squares and North American Ballads, both composed in 1978 and 1979, for Hat Art.
+In 1991 Rzewski recorded Squares and North American Ballads for Hat Art.
 I used to guard my copy jealously, for it was very hard to find (although now it is on all the streaming services).
 Upon hearing of Rzewski’s death, I went back and listened again with fresh ears and a fresh sense of wonder.

 When composers or practitioners oriented towards notation try to move American music forward, rhythm usually takes a distant second place.
 In the context of a substantial fully-notated score, only a few have understood African-based techniques.
 The CD North American Ballads & Squares argues for Rzewski’s inclusion in the Scott Joplin, James P. Johnson, and George Gershwin side of the lineage, with powerful pulsation found in the composer’s own performance and groovy written-out syncopations accessible to interpreters who are less rhythmically gifted.

 The scores of both Squares and North American Ballads are bundled together as part of the Zen-On Piano Library.

 “Squalls.”
 The composer’s notes declare, “Not only is each individual piece a ‘square’ in that it is based on a symmetrical grid of eight times eight bars, but the set of four pieces also constitutes a ‘square,’ since all four are based on the same structure and have the same duration….Having imposed this formal limitation on myself, I tried to create a situation which each piece would be as different as possible in character from all the others.”